-The report is based on data from both real accidents and crash tests.
-You can also see which cars offer effective whiplash protection, which have electronic stability controls and which can be purchased with different kinds of autonomous emergency braking.
+The report is based on data from both real-world collisions and crash tests.
+You can also see which cars offer effective whiplash protection, which have electronic stability control and which can be purchased with different kinds of automated emergency braking systems.
 We know that these protective systems currently produce the greatest effect in reducing injuries when travelling by car.
-Essentially, there are two methods for assessing a car's crashworthiness; analysis of real accidents and crash testing.
-Our analyses are largely based on results from real accidents and, in these, it is possible to compare the safety of different vehicle size classes, something which cannot be done in crash tests.
+Essentially, there are two methods for assessing a car's crashworthiness; analysis of real-world collisions and crash testing.
+Our analyses are largely based on results from real-world collisions, and in these it is possible to compare the safety of different vehicle size classes, something which cannot be done in crash tests.
 A further limitation of crash testing is that it does not always correspond one hundred per cent with reality.

-The advantage of crash tests in comparison with analysing real accidents is that they can guickly give an indication of the safety level of new vehicles.
+The advantage of crash tests in comparison with analysing real accidents is that they can quickly give an indication of the safety level of new vehicles.
 You should choose a car primarily based on results obtained from real accidents and secondly on crash test results.
 It is of course best to choose a car that has good results in all categories.
 In the list, you will see the "Good Choice" symbol; this indicates vehicles that fulfil all of our safety requirements.
 You can find more information at folksam.se/hursakerarbilen